airswap/airswap-about/technology/protocols.md

 ### Client Settlement

-With an order in hand, the client sends an Ethereum transaction to the [SwapERC20](https://docs.airswap.io/contract-deployments) contract.
+With an OrderERC20 in hand, the client sends an Ethereum transaction to the [SwapERC20](https://docs.airswap.io/contract-deployments) contract.
 The `swapLight` function is gas efficient, whereas the `swap` function provides protocol fee rebates to staked AST holders.
-Either function can settle a properly signed order.
+Either function can settle a properly signed OrderERC20.
 A successful swap emits a `SwapERC20` event.

 ```typescript
   function swapLight(